-

 First decide whether to pay the fines or contest the traffic ticket before the deadline on your citation.
 If you don’t take action before this date, the court could issue a warrant for your arrest or suspend your driving privileges.

-If you are convicted, you’ll see an increase in the points on your driving record.
-The state enlists a stricter point system for those UT drivers younger than 21.
-Accumulating 70 or more within a three-year period means you will face:
+If you are convicted, you'll see an increase in the points on your driving record.
+The state enlists a stricter point system for those UT drivers younger than 21 years old.
+Accumulating 70 or more within 3 years period means you will face:

-- Denial of driving privileges from 30 days to one year
+• Denial of driving privileges from 1 month to 1 year

 Visit our page on traffic ticket fines and penalties for more info.